ethanondzik/personal-finance-tracker/README.md

 This will run a server that is accessable at http://127.0.0.1:8000/

+## Make a test user
+Running the the python script `populate_sample_user.py` located in the project root directory will populate a user instance with predefined categories and bank accounts.
+Username: Tester
+Password: Test1234$

 ## Development Status
 This project is in the early stages of development.
 More details will be added as we make progress.